serbetancor/marketing-parser/README.md

 #### How to Get Started:
 1. Clone the Repository to Your Device.
-2. Navigate to the Project Directory.
-3. Run the Appropriate Scraper for Stradivarius or Zara.
+3. Run the Scraper for Stradivarius or Zara found in main.py.
 4. Sit Back and Let the Scraper Do the Work!

 #### Future Developments: